Choosing the Right Cage: Factors to Consider for Your Small Pets

 Understanding Space Requirements

-- Hamsters: A cage should ideally be a minimum of 24 inches long and 12 inches wide to allow for exploration.
+Hamsters: A hamster cage should ideally be at least 24 inches long and 12 inches wide, giving them room to explore.

-- Rabbits: These energetic pets benefit from a larger enclosure, ideally around 12 square feet or more, providing room for hopping and playing.
+Rabbits: Rabbits are active pets that benefit from larger enclosures, ideally around 12 square feet or more, so they have room to hop and play.

 Assessing Cage Durability